 I work outside my core model evaluation area in research to better help us understand catastrophe risk.
-I was delighted to have been given a part-time Visiting Research Fellow position at the Department of Meteorology at the University of Reading as of May 2017.
+I was delighted to have been given a Visiting Research Fellow position where I studied for my BSc and PhD at the Department of Meteorology at the University of Reading as of May 2017.

 Below are some of the research topics in which I am engaged at the moment:

 Paper with John Hillier of Loughborough University in review stage on using synthetic windstorm seasons from Copernicus data to understand wind-flood correlation in NW Europe

 Paper currently in writing with Len Shaffrey at Reading University on a simple conversion of climate model output to risk information to demonstrate the time-varying nature of windstorm risk

 Understanding what large-scale variables may impact EUWS/USHU correlation from season-to-season using large datasets

 Drivers of Different WIndstorm Seasons

 Short article in preparation contrasting the 1990 and 2020 windstorm seasons and how different they were despite both being seen as "windy" in the media.